-When your colour models are prepared and have been organized in a colour model scene, it is time to share them.
-However, since the Harmony scenes are local, the palettes cannot be shared with other scenes.
-You must prepare templates from the models and store them in the Library.
+When your colour models are prepared and organized in a colour model scene, it's time to share them.

 The Library is a central repository for all the data which will be reused throughout the production.
 It can be accessed from any Harmony scene; if multiple users are connected to the same network, all machines can access a central library.
-These models can be shared among all the users to ensure that everybody has the same set of colours and references.
+These models can be shared among all the users to ensure that everyone has the same set of colours and references.